hashicorp/vault-client-dotnet/docs/SystemApi.md

 <a name="systemwritenamespacesapilockunlock"></a>
 # **SystemWriteNamespacesApiLockUnlock**

-> void SystemWriteNamespacesApiLockUnlock (SystemWriteNamespacesApiLockUnlockRequest systemWriteNamespacesApiLockUnlockRequest, TimeSpan? wrapTTL = null)
+> void SystemWriteNamespacesApiLockUnlock (TimeSpan? wrapTTL = null)